Bhavan-Naik/16bit_barrel_shifter/README.md

 1. barrel_shift_16bit.v : Main Verilog Code
 2. tb_barrel_shift_16bit.v : Test-bench File

-The pyt.c file is created so that we can automate the test cases to the project.
-It creates the output file named a.out

 The final outputs are shown below:
 1. Console Output: